flyingmachine/brave-clojure-web/content/read-and-eval.md

 gets passed to `slurp`.
 The result of that gets passed to `read-string`.

-So these two functions are entirely equivalent.
+These two ways of defining `read-resource` are entirely equivalent.
 However, the second one can be easier understand because we can approach it from top to bottom, a direction we're used to.
 The `->` also has the benefit that we can leave out parentheses, which means there's less visual noise to contend with.
 This is a *syntactical abstraction* because it lets you write code in a syntax that's different from Clojure's built-in syntax, but which is preferable for human consumption.

 Here's another syntax abstraction that lets you write code backwards: